Rapid transporters on maintenance peritoneal dialysis

 It is now well appreciated that peritoneal dialysis patients have different peritoneal membrane transport characteristics.
 These differences are best classified and determined by use of the peritoneal equilibration test (PET) .
 (See "Peritoneal equilibration test".)
 If the standard PET is done and all recommended measurements obtained, this test has helped characterize the relationship between dwell time, solute transport, glucose absorption, drain volume, and net solute removal.
 Those patients who have the highest rates of diffusive transport are classified as rapid transporters.
 According to PET testing in different populations, approximately 15 percent of patients will be rapid transporters at the start of peritoneal dialysis.

 If one were to design a peritoneal dialysis prescription based upon transport characteristics alone, ignoring patient convenience or lifestyle constraints, attempting to optimize ultrafiltration, drain volumes, and creatinine clearance, rapid transporters would do best with short dwell times (1.5 to 3 hours/dwell).
-In theory, when using only glucose-containing solutions, such patients would do best with automated therapies (automated peritoneal dialysis [APD]), such as nightly intermittent peritoneal dialysis (NIPD) or nightly cycler therapy with a last bag fill (first morning fill) and a midday exchange when only using glucose-containing solutions.
-By contrast, low-average or low transporters would do best with prolonged dwells, such as those associated with continuous ambulatory peritoneal dialysis (CAPD) or continuous cycling peritoneal dialysis (CCPD) with less overnight exchanges (figure 1).
-Low-average or low transporters may need large instilled volumes, which enhance clearance by maximizing contact surface area.
-In such patients, solute clearance and ultrafiltration tend to be maintained throughout the dwell because of the slow rates of transport for both small solutes and glucose.
+In theory, when using only glucose-containing solutions, such patients would do best with automated therapies (automated peritoneal dialysis [APD]), such as nightly intermittent peritoneal dialysis (NIPD) or nightly cycler therapy with a last-bag fill (first morning fill) and a midday exchange when only using glucose-containing solutions.
+By contrast, low-average or low transporters would do best with prolonged dwells, such as those associated with continuous ambulatory peritoneal dialysis (CAPD) or continuous cycling peritoneal dialysis (CCPD) with fewer overnight exchanges (figure 1).
+Low-average or low transporters may need large, instilled volumes, which enhance clearance by maximizing contact surface area.
+In such patients, solute clearance is slow but maintained throughout the dwell, while ultrafiltration is sustained for longer dwell times because of the slow rates of transport for both small solutes and glucose.
 Patients who are high-average transporters would typically do well with either therapy.

 - Twardowski ZJ.
 Clinical value of standardized equilibration tests in CAPD patients.
 Blood Purif 1989; 7:95.